Hili Archaelogical Site Al Ain, UAE

 • Sheikha Salama Mosque 1

 And terminates at Al Ain Central Bus Station, which is adjacent to the Al Ain Oasis.
-To see more of the outlying UNESCO World Heritage sites, you would need a taxi or private car.
+You would need a taxi or private car to see more of the outlying UNESCO World Heritage sites.

 The journey takes a bit over 2 hours in each direction.